All About the Yorkshire Terrier Poodle Mix aka Yorkipoo

 The Yorkiepoo can be a tough mixed breed to train as it doesn’t do a very good job of listening.
 You will need to assert your dominance to get any time of training done with this mixed breed.

-Start with easy things like potty training as a puppy and eventually, you can work yourself up to doing more training exercises such as tricks and commands.
+Start with easy things like potty training as a puppy; eventually, you can work to do more training exercises such as tricks and commands.

 Remember to always use positive reinforcement and treats to show your dog when they listened to training and did something correctly.